rawcsav/Hinterview/README.md

 - Audio Transcription with Whisper ASR: Quickly transcribe interview audio segments in real-time using OpenAI's powerful Whisper ASR system.
 - Interactive CLI: An intuitive command-line interface designed with colorama for colored feedback, providing visual cues for recording, transcribing, and AI response statuses.
 - Real-time Insights with OpenAI: Transcribed segments are analyzed by OpenAI to provide insights and responses.
 Embeds documents for a more contextual understanding of interview questions.
 - Configurable Settings: A flexible configuration system utilizing configparser allows users to adjust settings for directory paths, OpenAI API keys, and preferred hotkeys.
-The special interview option (`special_option`) facilitates the use of resume and job description documents for enhanced insights.

 ## Prerequisites